rask/wplog/README.md

 ### Log to various log endpoints

-*wplog* comes bundled with two log endpoints: WPDB and regular file logging.
+*wplog* comes bundled with a `$wpdb` logger, which keeps logs in a custom database table.

-Third party log endpoints are quite easy to create, and only defining a class, a logging method and registering the logger to *wplog* is needed to make it work.
+Third party log endpoints are quite easy to create, and only defining a class, a logging method and registering the logger to *wplog* is needed to make it work (more documentation on this later when the API is finished).

 ### Custom log events

-Custom log events can be created to keep log of your customized WP installations.
+Custom log events can be created to keep log of your customized WP installations (more documentation on this when the API is finished).

 ## Installation

 Download a ZIP, unzip to your `plugins` directory and activate in `wp-admin`.
-By default the plugin will use the WPDB logger.
+By default the plugin will use the `$wpdb` logger.

 ### Requirements

 The plugin requires a PHP **7** system.
 This means WP 4.4 and upwards is supported.

+## Updates

+The plugin features code which should update it directly from GitHub releases.
+If you encounter problems during updates, please create an issue so we can take a look.

 ## Uninstallation